explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 Notes: spaCy supports updating existing models with more examples, and training new models.

-If we're not starting with a pre-trained model, we first initialize the weights randomly.
+If we're not starting with a trained pipeline, we first initialize the weights randomly.

 Next, we call `nlp.update`, which predicts a batch of examples with the current